LiquidPlummer/ReactCrashCourseLessonPlan/components.md

 ### Components
 The basic code unit of a react project is the component.
 A component is a re-usable portion of UI located in it's own file.
+Components should each have a single use, and be separated according to the Single Responsibility Principle.

 Components can be written in one of two ways, as a class or as a function.
 A component must be made up of exactly one root element, all other elements mst be nested inside the root.
 To help with this, react has fragments. `<> </>` these empty tags can be used to contain multiple top-level elements.

 #### Class Components
 Class components are written as a class that extends React.Component.
 Each class component has it's own built-in state.
 A class component must have a render() method which contains a return statement returning the JSX that describes the component.
 Other logic for the component should be inside the render() method.